-- 1. Use a DB Table Selector node.
-Connect the input port with the DB port (red) of the Create Databricks Environment node. - 2.
+- Use a DB Table Selector node.
+Connect the input port with the DB port (red) of the Databricks SQL Warehouse Connector node. - 2.
 In the configuration dialog, enter the schema and the Delta table name.
 Then enable the Custom query checkbox.
-A text area will appear where you can write your own SQL statement. - a.
+A text area will appear where you can write your own SQL statement.

 To access older versions using version number, enter the following SQL statement: